As a pediatrician, there may be questions or concerns about vaccines that you hear often. Read below for talking points.

 Parents worry that giving too many vaccines too soon may overwhelm a baby’s immune system.
 Consider discussing the following:

-- Babies are exposed to many more antigens every day than what they will get in the vaccines.
-Antigen exposure happens every time they eat, play on the floor or put a toy in their mouth.
+- Babies are exposed to many that come from outside of the body every day than what they will get in vaccines.
+Antigen exposure happens every time they eat, play on the floor or put a toy in their mouth, for example.

-- Vaccines are well-studied to make sure that it is safe to give them all at once.
+- Vaccines are well-studied to make sure that it is safe to give them at the recommended time with other vaccines.

 -